-In a preceding article we explained how to install and run Bol Processor ‘BP1’ on a virtual Apple IIe.
-BP1 is the earliest version of Bol Processor implemented in 1981 on Apple II computers, as a requirement for Jim Kippen’s fieldwork in India — read At the heart of Indian rhythms and their evolution.… We will now show its operation in a real musical context: the modelling of a ‘theme-and-variations’ piece of drumming (called q‘aida) taught by Ustad Afaq Husain Khan, an expert of the Lucknow style of tabla in India.
+In a previous article we explained how to install and run the Bol Processor ‘BP1’ on a virtual Apple IIe.
+BP1 is the earliest version of Bol Processor implemented on Apple II computers in 1981, as a requirement for Jim Kippen’s fieldwork in India — see At the heart of Indian rhythms and their evolution.… We will now show its operation in a real musical context: the modelling of a 'theme-and-variations' piece of drumming (called q‘aida) taught by Ustad Afaq Husain Khan, an expert in the Lucknow style of tabla in India.

-This work dates back to the 1980s and has been documented in several publications, including Kippen and Bel’s Modelling music with grammars: formal language representation in the Bol Processor (1992) from which the example will be taken.
-Excerpt (page 207):
+This work dates back to the 1980s and has been documented in several publications, including Kippen and Bel's Modelling music with grammars: formal language representation in the Bol Processor (1992), from which the example will be taken.
+Extract (page 207):

-A large part of the tabla repertoire involves improvisation.
-Any sequence of strokes may be considered as a finite string of symbols whose organisation is related to some implicit formal system.
-Automatic sequences (i.e. sequences generated by finite-state automata) share properties that place them somewhere between periodicity and chaos, yet closer to periodicity.
-Since both strict and approximate periodicity are essential features in music, it is realistic to think that strings of musical events may be appropriately represented with automata or formal grammars.
-In other words, the most fundamental reason for us to view formal language models as relevant models of music lies in properties that are intrinsic to music, rather than in analogical links between music and natural languages.
+A large part of the tabla repertoire is improvisation.
+Any sequence of strokes can be seen as a finite string of symbols whose organisation is related to an implicit formal system.
+Automatic sequences (i.e. sequences generated by finite-state automata) have properties that place them somewhere between periodicity and chaos, but closer to periodicity.
+Since both strict and approximate periodicity are essential features of music, it is realistic to think that sequences of musical events can be adequately represented by automata or formal grammars.
+In other words, the most fundamental reason for us to consider formal language models as relevant models of music lies in properties that are intrinsic to music, rather than in analogical links between music and natural languages.

 The theme of this q‘aida is the following sequence: